gabenespoli/dotfiles/README.md

 ### Semicolon Layer

-Arrow keys and navigation cluster.
-Also the "Command" commands that were lost to the Command Layer.
+Arrow keys and navigation cluster, window management with [Spectacle](https://www.spectacleapp.com/), and the "Command" commands that were lost in the Command Layer.
+In Finder.app, `;-u` and `;-o` actually send `Cmd+Up` and `Cmd+Dn`, to navigate up and down the directory tree.

 ```
 ,-------,-------,-------,-------,-------,-------,-------,-------,-------,-------,-------,-------,-------,-------------,